- Introducing marine industries and the related employment opportunities to teenagers.

 Introductory video for MOL2 in Pontevedra, Spain

-Educational material (available with English subtitles)
+Educational materials (available with English subtitles)

 MOL2 Training in Priority Management